tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/data-storytelling-plotly-R.md

 Specifying `frame = year `and `ids = country` in the plot is necessary for the following reasons:
 - `frame = year`:
   - *Animation Control*: The frame attribute determines how the data is segmented for the animation.
-Without specifying `frame = year`, `Plotly` would not know how to sequence the data over time.
+Without specifying `frame = year`, `plotly` would not know how to sequence the data over time.
   - *Temporal Sequencing*: Specifying year as the frame ensures that the plot’s animation follows a chronological order, essential for visualizing time-series data or trends over time.
 - `ids = country`:
   - *Data Point Tracking*: The ids attribute provides a unique identifier for each data point.
 In the absence of `ids = country`, Plotly would struggle to track the continuity of a specific data point (i.e., a country) across different frames.